-Lincoln-Douglas Debate: Nov/Dec: Resolved: The United States ought to prohibit the extraction of fossil fuels from federal public lands and waters.
+Lincoln-Douglas Debate: 2024 Champs: Resolved: The primary objective of the United States criminal justice system ought to be rehabilitation.

 Policy Debate: 2023-2024 Topic Resolved: The United States federal government should substantially increase fiscal redistribution in the United States by adopting a federal jobs guarantee, expanding Social Security, and/or providing a basic income.